atik-plx/ekshop/README.md

 **Note:**

-This is product of ekshop.
+This is a product of ekshop.
 Collect account from Ekshop team and test the sdk for implementation.

 ## Structure